AnyChart/docs.anychart.com/Common_Settings/Localization.md

 <a name='tuning_a_date_time_locale'></a>
 ##Tuning a Date/Time Locale

-Locales define the default input and output date time formats...
 If you want to use custom input and output date/time formats, you can tune them via the {api:anychart.format#inputDateTimeFormat}inputDateTimeFormat(){api} and {api:anychart.format#outputDateTimeFormat}outputDateTimeFormat(){api} methods:

 ```